MirBSD/dehydrated/README.md

 - `fullchain.pem` — the certificate followed by the chain
 - `privkey.pem` — the private key

-To actually meaningfully do something with the certificate after update, place a daily run of `dehydrated -c` into your crontab, and set `HOOK` in the configuration to an executable file that takes the following arguments:
+To actually meaningfully do something with the certificate after update, place a daily run of `dehydrated -c | logger -t dehydrated` into your crontab, and set `HOOK` in the configuration to an executable file that takes the following arguments:

     $HOOK `deploy_cert` _domain_ _path-to_/`privkey.pem` _path-to_/`cert.pem` _path-to_/`fullchain.pem` _path-to_/`chain.pem` _timestamp_